 - 1 tbsp dandelion root chunks, roasted

-- To roast the dandelion root, place the chopped dried roots on a baking tray and roast for 30 minutes at 90°C (200 °F).
+- To make this warm dandelion root latte recipe, start by roasting the dandelion root.
+Place the chopped dried roots on a baking tray and roast for 30 minutes at 90°C (200°F).
 You’ll know they’re done when they look golden brown and smell fragrant.

-- In a small saucepan, add the dandelion root chunks and water, bring to the boil, then allow to simmer for 30 minutes.
+- In a small saucepan, add the dandelion root chunks and water, bring the water to a boil, then allow the mixture to simmer for 30 minutes.

-- Strain and compost the roots, then pour the liquid back into the saucepan with the milk and honey.
-Heat on low until the milk mixture is warmed to your liking.
+- Strain and compost the roots, then pour the liquid back into the saucepan along with the milk and honey.
+Heat the mixture on low until the liquid is warmed to your liking.

-- Place mixture into a high-speed blender and quickly blend for 10-20 seconds to create some foam on top of the latte.
-Pour into a mug and enjoy.
+- Place the latte mixture into a high-speed blender and quickly blend for 10-20 seconds to create some foam on top of the latte.
+Pour the latte into a mug and enjoy warm.

-A healthier spin on the common favourite: Iced coffee.
+A healthier spin on the common favourite: Iced latte.

 Ingredients: